freightdev/MARK/README.md

 ## ✅ What You Can Do

-* ✔️ Use MARK CLI in personal, commercial, or open-source projects
+* ✔️ Use MARK in personal, commercial, or open-source projects
 * ✔️ Embed `.mark` and `.mstp` logic into any platform
 * ✔️ Build agents, tools, UIs, APIs, and full memory kernels using MARK's structure
 * ✔️ Create commercial systems powered by MARK as long as attribution is preserved